Chapter 2 : Will For Rain

 Henrietta pulled away from me and smiled, her bright blue eyes shining.
-She looked glamorous, as always, in a tight orange dress and high heels.
+She looked glamorous, as always, in a long, flowing blue dress and high heels.
 Her blonde hair was done up in a neat bun.
 She licked the tip of her thumb and rubbed my cheek.

 “Lipstick,” she explained.